-As a another wonderful writer Rebecca Solnit, states so eloquently: “So many of us believe in perfection, which ruins everything else, because the perfect is not only the enemy of the good, it’s also the enemy of the realistic, the possible, and the fun.”
+As another wonderful writer Rebecca Solnit, states so eloquently: “So many of us believe in perfection, which ruins everything else because the perfect is not only the enemy of the good, it’s also the enemy of the realistic, the possible, and the fun.”

 Now that we have become aware of the dark side (the true side) of perfectionism, what can we do to loosen its grip on our lives?
 And most importantly, on our self-worth?